epfl-ada/ada-2023-project-rollthedatadice/README.md

 {% include persona_gender_percentage.html %}

-We can see from the graph, the top 2 personas present a great gender discrepancy.
+We can see from the graph, the top 2 personas, 10 and 47, present a great gender discrepancy.

 As the cinematic timeline unfolds, do we witness an evolution in these archetypes, reflecting changing societal norms?